Our goal: Make walking, cycling, and public transit preferred transportation options

-To improve our quality of life, and achieve the City's green transportation goal, we need to make Vancouver a city where moving on foot or by bike is safe, convenient, and enjoyable.
+We aim to improve your quality of life by making Vancouver a city where moving on foot or by bike is safe, convenient, and enjoyable.

-At the same time, transit should be fast, frequent, reliable, and accessible, and public spaces should be vibrant places alive with people.
+Transit should be fast, frequent, reliable, and accessible, and public spaces should be vibrant.

 How we measure success

 - Annual survey data from Vancouver residents about chosen transportation modes and distances travelled

 - Previous Translink Trip Diary survey data, which is conducted every five years; National Census transportation data; city and regional fuel sales data; and ICBC Aircare odometer data

 Get the latest Greenest City news